BMW M4 (2014-2020) review - Practicality, comfort and boot space

 Obviously, those back seats are more difficult to access than in the M3 because of the two-door layout, and you only get two individual seats, rather than a three-seat bench.
 Even so, the M4 is still practical for a coupe, particularly when compared to similarly priced two-seat rivals such as the Porsche Cayman.
 For instance, the BMW can realistically be used as a daily driver and occasional family transport.

-In terms of its external dimensions, the M4 is a little larger than the standard 4 Series Coupe.
+In terms of its external dimensions, the M4 Competition is a little larger than the standard 4 Series Coupe.
 The extended front and rear track mean its 55mm wider, while the aggressively styled front and rear bumpers add 33mm to the car's overall length.
-Suprisingly, the M4 is actually 6mm taller than the run-of-the-mill 4 Series.
+Surprisingly, the M4 is actually 6mm taller than the run-of-the-mill 4 Series.

 The M4's two-door body isn't ideal for family use, but the doors open wide and the front seats tilt and slide forward to ease access to the rear bench.
 And, while the M4 is marketed as a coupe, it has a traditional 'three-box' saloon design, meaning you get a decent glass area with good visibility.
 This isn't quite the case with the Convertible, which features a folding hardtop with thick C-pillars, which hinder your over-the-shoulder vision.